Friday the 13th Part VII: The New Blood: Development

 The film's original working title was Birthday Bash, chosen to conceal its identity as a Friday the 13th film.
 The entire production of this film was scheduled, completed, and released within seven months.
-Shooting took place from October to November 1987 in Baldwin County, Alabama, at Byrnes Lake off SR 225, and in nearby Mobile in February of 1988.
+Shooting took place from October to November 1987 in Baldwin County, Alabama, at Byrnes Lake off SR 225, and in nearby Mobile in February 1988.

 This film marks the first of four appearances by Kane Hodder as Jason, the only actor to ever reprise the role.
-Although C. J. Graham, who had portrayed Jason in Part VI, was initially considered, Hodder was ultimately chosen based on his work in the film Prison, for which The New Blood's director, Carl Buechler, had worked on as the special effects make-up artist.
-In that movie, Hodder filmed a scene in which his character, a prisoner executed in the electric chair, rises from the grave; Hodder himself had suggested to Buechler that he have maggots coming out of his mouth during the scene to heighten the effect of decomposition, and went on to film the sequence with live maggots spilling out of his mouth.
+Although C. J. Graham, who had portrayed Jason in Part VI, was initially considered, Hodder was ultimately chosen based on his work in the film Prison, for which The New Blood's director, John Carl Buechler, had worked on as the special effects make-up artist.
+In that movie, Hodder filmed a scene in which his character Charlie Forsythe, a prisoner executed in the electric chair, rises from the grave; Hodder himself had suggested to Buechler that he have maggots coming out of his mouth during the scene to heighten the effect of decomposition, and went on to film the sequence with live maggots spilling out of his mouth.
 Buechler remembered Hodder's commitment to the part when casting The New Blood, and chose Hodder over Graham.
 Graham expressed disappointment, as he had hoped to reprise the role of Jason and make himself synonymous with the character, as Boris Karloff had with Frankenstein's monster, but ultimately expressed satisfaction with Hodder's portrayal and said that he bore no ill will about not being asked to return.
 Hodder would go on to make cinematic history for the longest uninterrupted onscreen controlled burn in Hollywood history.
-For the scene in which Tina causes the furnace to shoot flames at Jason, Hodder was actually set on fire by an apparatus rigged so that the ignition could be captured on film (as opposed to being edited in later with trick photography).
+For the scene in which Tina Shepard (Lar Park Lincoln) causes a furnace to shoot flames at Jason, Hodder was actually set on fire by an apparatus rigged so that the ignition could be captured on film (as opposed to being edited in later with trick photography).
 Hodder was on fire for a full forty seconds, a record at the time.